 Don’t want to feel guilty about drinking capsule coffee to help you grind through the day?
 You’re not the only one.
 According to Canstar Blue research, 28% of Australians prefer to use coffee pods that minimise their environmental footprint.
-Read our guide below to see how you can enjoy your fav coffee without destroying the earth.
+Read our guide below to see how you can enjoy your favourite coffee without destroying the earth.

 How are coffee capsules bad for the environment?

 Single-serve coffee capsules are convenient and fairly affordable.
 Just put a pod in the machine, press a button, and voila!
 You’ve made a cup of Joe quicker than a barista can shout your name.
 No complicated tools and measurements, no waiting in line, and you can probably save a few bucks each month.
 But these small single-serve coffee pods are brewing a Venti-sized environmental problem.

 Many brands use aluminium and mixed plastics to create the packaging for the portioned coffee.
 Each pod also includes other materials – such as a silicon ring and lacquer – although most of the outside build is recyclable aluminium.
 While these pods are technically recyclable, the non-biodegradable properties of these materials means the products are harmful to the environment when not disposed properly.
 Plus, it’s not just about the material that’s used to make coffee capsules.
 Our research shows 40% of survey respondents make coffee at home to avoid buying outside, with 25% of people generally buying the largest pack of capsules.
 That’s a lot of coffee pods.